pantheon-systems/documentation/source/_docs/wordpress-custom-code.md

 3. Download the [latest release](https://github.com/afragen/github-updater/releases) of the GitHub Updater plugin (select the **zip** option).
 4. Unzip the archive and rename the folder to `github-updater`, then re-zip the file.
 5. Install the plugin by uploading the renamed zip file within the WordPress Dashboard on the Dev environment (`/wp-admin/plugin-install.php?tab=upload`).
-6. Active GitHub Updater from the Plugin page (`/wp-admin/plugins.php`).
+6. Activate GitHub Updater from the Plugin page (`/wp-admin/plugins.php`).
 7. Navigate to **Settings** > **GitHub Updater** > **Install Plugin**/**Install Theme** to install your custom extensions.
 Alternatively, you can upload your plugin/theme using the same method described above for installing the GitHub Updater plugin.

-Notifications within the WordPress Dashboard will now include updates to your custom code.
+Notifications within the WordPress dashboard will now include updates to your custom code.
 If expected updates are not found within `/wp-admin/update-core.php`, click **Check Again** to clear [transients](https://codex.wordpress.org/Transients_API), or wait for them to reset automatically.

 ## WP Pusher
 [WP Pusher](https://wppusher.com/) provides a similar method for managing your custom code, but with some key differences.
 WP Pusher is free for open source code hosted in public repositories.
 Supporting private repositories requires you to purchase a license.
-Currently, update notifications are not displayed within the WordPress Dashboard, but you can configure the plugin to automatically install updates on Pantheon following a push to the remote repository (e.g. GitHub, Bitbucket, or GitLab).
+Currently, update notifications are not displayed within the WordPress dashboard, but you can configure the plugin to automatically install updates on Pantheon following a push to the remote repository (e.g. GitHub, Bitbucket, or GitLab).
 There are no declarations required within your plugin or theme, so modifications to existing custom extensions are not required.

 1. [Download WP Pusher](https://wppusher.com/).
 WP Pusher is free for open source code hosted in public repositories.
 2. Set the Dev environment's connection mode to SFTP within the Pantheon Dashboard or via [Terminus](/docs/terminus): `terminus site set-connection-mode --mode=sftp`